lorobert42/webserv/doc/How-to-use-config-file.md

 ## Option
 Option is a key-value pair.

-- Option is defined by a key followed by an equal sign `=` and a value surrounded by double quotes `"`.
+- Key is defined by a string followed by an equal sign `=`.
-- To close an option, use a line break.
+- Value is defined by a string following the equal sign `=` and ending with line break.
-- Spaces are not allowed.

 ### Example

 ```
-option="value"
+option=value
 ```

 ## Usage